ruomengh/tdx-amber-idc-preview/README.md

 #### No Proxy:
 If you are NOT behind corporate proxy, copy and paste the command provided in the email to connect to your assigned TDX-enabled system.
-Pls use the command provided in the email to connect to your assigned TDX-enabled system.
-Example command is shown below.
+See below an example command below.
 ```
 ssh -J guest@146.152.205.59 -L 10022:192.168.14.2:22 sdp@192.168.14.2
 ```